- review: Vivobarefoot Primus Lite III knit – next generational? - February 1, 2023

 Ultralight nerd?
 Welcome to the Arc’Teryx SL lineup – these jackets are ideal for shaving every bit of weight.
 This can come in handy on especially long expeditions or races.

-I don’t find any purpose to have SL-based items in my wardrobe because I find the LT models to be light enough and well, I don’t like to replace me gear too often.
+I don’t find any purpose to have many SL-based items in my wardrobe because I find the LT models to be light enough and well, I don’t like to replace my gear too often.

 AR – All-round

-More hardy and ‘versatile’ than the LT and SL models of jackets, the AR-styles are better if you’re not quite sure what you want.
-If you’re picking up your first Arc’teryx jacket, I’d definitely recommend just hopping for an AR model and just be done with it.
+More hardy and ‘versatile’ than the LT and SL models of jackets, the AR-styles are better if you’re not quite sure what you want, but want something to last the ages.
+If you’re picking up your first Arc’teryx jacket, I’d definitely recommend just hop for an AR model and just be done with it.

 SV – Severe weather